kbpoz/job-market-analysis/README.md

 ## Usage
 Open the notebook `nofluffjobs_analysis_scrape.ipynb` and run the cells step by step.
 Make sure you have installed the required Python packages.

-## License
-This work was prepared as part of a university project and is intended for educational use.